 1. MCT oil:

 Eating fat won’t necessarily make you fat.
 In fact, some types may actually help you lose weight while improving your cognitive health.
-MCT oil, also known as medium-chain triglycerides, is a particularly fascinating supplement because the body rapidly metabolizes these fats into ketones, which not only suppress fat deposition, but they serve as an alternative energy source for neurons and are known to protect the brain.
-Research is now finding that MCT oil may have a therapeutic effect on patients with Alzheimer’s disease by supporting mental clarity and memory.
+MCT oil, also known as medium-chain triglycerides, is a particularly fascinating supplement because the body rapidly metabolizes these fats into ketones, which not only suppress fat deposition, but they serve as an alternative energy source1 for neurons and are known to protect the brain.
+Research is now finding2 that MCT oil may have a therapeutic effect on patients with Alzheimer’s disease by supporting mental clarity and memory.

 When choosing MCT oil, look for brands that contain a higher concentration of short-chain fats: more "C8" than "C10" (the numbers refer to how long the carbon chain is).
 The shorter the fat, the quicker the body can turn it into fast and usable energy.
 MCT can be a great substitute for those seeking to limit their caffeine intake or increase afternoon energy levels.
 Start with 1 teaspoon per day and gradually increase—but do this slowly as too much MCT can upset your stomach.